Kingdom (2025 film): Reception

-Kingdom received generally mixed reviews from critics with praise towards performances (especially Vijay, Venkitesh and Satyadev's), cinematography, action set pieces, and Anirudh's background score but criticised the inconsistent narrative and screenplay, rushed second half, and lack of emotional depth in the story.
+Kingdom received generally mixed reviews from critics.

 Avad Mohammad of OTTPlay rated the film 2.5/5 stars and wrote "Kingdom does not live up to all the hype created.
 Kingdom has scale and style, but it misses out on the much-needed emotions in the narrative."
 BH Harsh of Cinema Express rated 2.5/5 stars and wrote "Kingdom is an ambitious failure, somewhat admirable but largely underwhelming."
 Swaroop Kodur of The Indian Express rated with 2.5/5 stars and wrote "Kingdom never truly tethers us emotionally to its story.
 Though the film juggles many elements, it never settles on a central thread to bring them into harmony."

 BVS Prakash of Deccan Chronicle rated with 1.5/5 stars and wrote "Director Gautam Tinnanuri, best known for the emotionally rich Jersey, struggles to replicate that magic in this overly ambitious tale.
 His attempt to spotlight the plight of Andhra fishermen is noble in intent but lacks emotional weight and authenticity.
 The foreign setting further alienates the audience, and the script never finds its footing."
 Satya Pulagam of ABP Live gave 1.5/5 stars and wrote "'Kingdom' is not built on new ideas or scenes.
 From start to finish, it evokes memories of earlier films, 'Chhatrapati', 'Aayirathil Oruvan', and eventually, 'KGF'.

 Balakrishna Ganeshan of The News Minute wrote "While Gowtham Tinnanuri’s ‘Kingdom’ is highly ambitious, it forgets what makes storytelling compelling: clarity, character, and connection."
 Sruthi Ganapathy Raman of The Hollywood Reporter India wrote "With the story of another brother looming in the shadows, the hope is for the film to find its redemption soon."